Ancient Craftsmen

 The famous Tokyo Giants provide a fascinating spectacle of how the baseball-crazy the Japanese are, where games are taken to another level beyond what has even been seen in the U.S., with beating drums, flags, and chanting fans, it is a spectacle not to miss.
 Games are played at the famed Tokyo Dome from late February through September.
 If the Giants are not playing during your visit, then the Seibu Lions or Swallows are also another option for taking in a game.

 Explore Japan's bucolic landscapes, traveling along rural coastlines, through remote islands, volcanic peaks, bamboo forests, river valleys, hot springs, and quaint villages.
 Explore by bicycle, foot, boat, and train, traveling through these quintessentially Japanese settings.
-Along the way, enjoy comfort and high aesthetics in the country's most luxurious hotels and renowned ryokans.
+Along the way, enjoy comfort and high aesthetics in the country's most luxurious hotels and renowned ryokan.
 Our outdoor luxury Japan vacations are completely handcrafted, taking you to landscapes that few have even heard about.
 Some of the featured destinations include Kamakura, Mount Koya, Hakone, the islands of Shikoku, Naoshima, and Kyushu, along with the remote and tranquil northern shores where few travelers venture.

 Constructed using traditional Japanese methods in a minimalist style featuring tatami mat flooring, plain sliding doors made from rice paper, and of course, futon bedding, gardens, and onsen (warm spring baths).
 Breakfast and multi-course kaiseki dinner are served by custom.
 Some ryokan also offer Western style beds for those with mobility issues or simply prefer an elevated mattress.